-justments to the transitions pre- Rebirth... on Being Puerto Rican by B. Carlos Luciano It might have been like any other day except that when I woke up I couldn't feel myself.
-At least, not the same self that had slept for eight hours.
-I somehow felt new, different.
-I sat up and examined by body.
-Even the wall mirror reflected no change in me, but I knew something seemed different.
-I stared intensely at my gray walls and at my bedroom furniture, but they gave no answers.
-A sudden chill stood all of my body hair at attention and now I knew something was happening, about to happen or had happened.
-I focused my eyes on the mirror and looked into it.
-Strange, I could no longer see myself, yet pictures of my childhood touched my mind.
-Voices from far off echoed and once again a sudden rush; only this time my body became saturated with sweat.
-Sitting motionless, I felt myself moving.
-The pungent taste of salt entered my mouth.
-It was the tears that dripped from my eyes.
-In the beginning I was fully awake; now I felt tired, drunk, but, the thought of going to sleep never entered by mind.
-Supposedly, a knock at the door summoned me, but I was too far away to hear it.
-I lay back down in my suspended state and felt the ceiling closing down on me.
-And then, everything was still.
-Daughter Gail (Laverne Recor), is about to wed Marvin (Ted Carelock), a former politial prisoner, thereby presenting grave communication conflict with the reactionary Mr. Brooks.
-Unfortunately Rector and Careock did not exhaust the possibilities of this explosive scene.
-The most hilarious scene takes blace in the barbershop that Mr. Brooks owns.
-Sweetmeat (Otis Cruse) is Mr. Brooks' ace-booncoon with a minstrel-like animaion.
-He does however, keep Fun-Loving things moving.
-(Perry Tinch, Jr.) is a smooth alker who moves with ease behe is sure of himself. cause Rolls Royce (Anthony Chase) also moves with perfection takng center stage during his presence.
-Tony Miller's interpretation of Mr. Brooks is alive and moving throughout the play, but it is limited because there aren't ad- Crystal Lilly played three parts: Stephanie, an Evangelist, and a Junkie.
-The latter two were played to their zenith, but the first role would've been better if she didn't succumb to the overdrawn stereotypes of partyfreaks.
-Ms. Lilly shows the potential of becoming a very good actress.
+In the middle of the dispute there is an impending wedding.
+Daughter Gail (Laverne Rector), is about to wed Marvin (Ted Carelock), a former political prisoner, thereby presenting grave communication conflict with the reactionary Mr. Brooks.
+Unfortunately Rector and Carelock did not exhaust the possibilities of this explosive scene.
+The most hilarious scene takes place in the barbershop that Mr. Brooks owns.
+Sweetmeat (Otis Cruse) is Mr. Brooks ace-boon-toon with a minstrel-like animation.
+He does however, keep things moving.
+Fun-Loving (Perry Trich, Jr.) is a smooth talker who moves with ease because he is sure of himself.
+Rolls Royce (Anthony Chase) also moves with perfection taking center stage during his presence.
+Tony Miller's interpretation of Mr. Brooks is alive and moving throughout the play, but it is limited because there aren't adjustments to the transitions presented by his family.
+He seemed to fall into other's characters periodically.
+Crystal Lilly played three parts: Stephanie, an Evangelist, and a Junkie.
+The latter two were played to their zenith, but the first role would've been better if she didn't succumb to the overdrawn stereotypes of party-frenks.
+Ms. Lilly shows the potential of becoming a very good actiess.
 The Militant (Stanley Cunningham) blended into the comedy, therefore not coming off as strong as he could've been.
-The play ends with the wedding of Gail and Marvin, and the grateful reunion of the family.
+The play ends with the wedding of Gall and Marvin, and the grateful reunion of the family.
 The objective of the Performing Arts Festival was to get people closer together with each other than we have been.
 'Five' contributed to the purpose considerably.
-We Black people, believe it or not, are a family: we should be able to feel, touch, and relate to these artists with free spirits and get closer to them than we presontly are.
-Except for the flashbacks of my childhood, I saw me there.
-Ten years old.
-Eating arroz con dulce (coconut rice candy) and I tasted it, craved for it, tasted it.
-I watched myself growing from child to now.
-A pounding sensation in my head grew harder and harder as I pushed five fingers over my forehead and through my black mane.
-Thoughts of El Barrio and 123rd Street made me feel heavy and I couldn't move.
-What was happening to me?
-Tears rolled down my cheeks again and my image began to reflect in the mirror as before.
-I could see no tears.
-There was no longer any pounding in my head and the flashbacks of my childhood had vanished.
-This day would be the beginning of a sensual awakening, psychological as well.
-You see, I had forgotten myself and another me brought me back to understanding and appreciating who I was.
-THE PAPER Wednesday, May 21, 1975 N.E.C.
-Goes to Broadway
+We Black people, believe it or not, are a family: we should be able to feel, touch, and relate to these artists with free spirits and get closer to them than we presently are.